Wet market: Kenya

-The most common agricultural supply chain in Kenya involves farmers selling their produce to collectors who then sell the produce to retailers in wet markets.
-A 2006 study in the areas around Nairobi and Kisumu found that 21% of farmers sold to collectors, 17% sold directly to wholesalers, and 14% sold directly to wet market vendors.
-The collectors and wholesalers both predominantly sold their produce inventory to wet market vendors.
-The customers of the wet markets in the study were predominantly end consumers, although a small share of the wet markets also sold to restaurants.
+The most common agricultural supply chain in Kenya involves farmers selling their produce to collectors who then sell the produce to retailers in fresh food markets.
+A 2006 study in the areas around Nairobi and Kisumu found that 21% of farmers sold to collectors, 17% sold directly to wholesalers, and 14% sold directly to market vendors.
+The collectors and wholesalers both predominantly sold their produce inventory to market vendors.
+The customers of the markets in the study were predominantly end consumers, although a small share of the markets also sold to restaurants.